vilkan32/De-Task/README.md

 public string FindPerson(string firstName)

 Steps:
-by creating the master_delinian-api.yml file generated from azure deployment center and edited for my purposes I was able to debug and deploy and build the web app on linux docker container.
+By creating the master_delinian-api.yml file generated from azure deployment center and edited for my purposes I was able to debug and deploy and build the web app on linux docker container.
 I have created the web app in VS as docker for linux app.
-Pipeline gets triggered by PR merge there are 3 steps for test build and deploy if test fails it does not get deployed there is a docker-compose.yml
+Pipeline gets triggered by PR merge there are 3 steps for test build and deploy if test fails it does not get deployed There is a docker-compose.yml